 Since this little word has so much going on, why not exploit the advantages revolving around it?

-7 Key Ideas to Improve User Retention
+7 Key Ideas to Improve User Retention:

 Every UX designer must be familiar with the strategies that open the door for User Retention.
 A well-structured UX strategy builds happy customers.
 The following are various working UX strategies for your business that induces Retention.

-1. Acquire Customer Feedback
+1. Acquire Customer Feedback:

 To know what the customers feel about your existing design of the product is the first step in improving your business.
-Collect feedback from your users, process, and analyze it to recognize their needs.
+Collect feedback from your users, process, and analyse it to recognize their needs.

 There are several ways to obtain feedback from users.
 The most convenient one of it all is to conduct a survey.
 Gather the results and analyze the trends in it.
 Through this analysis, the areas for improvements and customer’s criticisms can be given attention.

-2. Prioritize Customer Satisfaction
+2. Prioritize Customer Satisfaction:

 Customer satisfaction is the ultimate factor that is going to retain them as your customer.
 Instead of waiting for customers to give feedback, be a step ahead by reaching out to them.

 The eminent way of knowing the level of your customer’s satisfaction is by conducting surveys.
 Implementing a survey into action helps you understand the customer’s impression of your product.
 However, there are different methods to proceed with this approach.
 Two predominant practices are: